Christian Andreas Käsebier

-Christian Andreas Käsebier (1710 – after 1757) was a legendary German thief and robber during the 18th century who became an intelligence operative for King Frederick the Great following a sentence of life imprisonment.
+Christian Andreas Käsebier (c.
+1710 – after 1757) was a thief and robber from the Holy Roman Empire during the 18th century who became an intelligence operative for King Frederick the Great following a sentence of life imprisonment.

 Early life

-Käsebier was born in 1710 in Halle, Saxony-Anhalt, the son of Johann von Christophe Käsebier and Margaretha Kuhn.
+Käsebier was born around 1710 in Halle, Saxony-Anhalt, the son of Johann von Christophe Käsebier and Margaretha Kuhn.
 Christian and his siblings were raised in the French Reformed religion.
 He came from a long line of successful tailors, in which his father educated him to continue in the family profession.
 His brother, Johann George, would become the personal tailor for Count Casimir, before emigrating to Pennsylvania, however, Christian rebelled and entered a life of crime.

 Crime boss

 It is said that Christian Andreas became an infamous crime boss, staging numerous robberies and heists.
 He was caught on many occasions, but never executed, eventually being released every time.
 He was not a violent criminal, rather he used his charm and intelligence to accomplish most of his work.
 He was considered cunning and extremely deceptive.